IntelLabs/LLMart/README.md

 tensorboard --logdir=outputs/llmart
 ```

+In most cases, **LLM**art can be used directly from the command line.
+A list of all available command line arguments and their description can be found in the [CLI reference](docs/cli-reference.md).

 ## :briefcase: Project overview
 The algorithmic **LLM**art functionality is structured as follows and uses PyTorch naming conventions as much as possible:
 ```